MaxAB raises $6M seed round to optimize Egypt’s B2B grocery markets – TechCrunch

 MaxAB has a staff of 270 and 9,000 retailers on its app, according to a company release.
 The venture generates revenue on margins it earns from the buy to sell price of the products it offers.
 Unsurprisingly, El-Megharbel names achieving scale as the path to profitability.
 “The bigger your scale the better the margins you gain on supply,” he said.

-Drawing on its seed-round, MaxAB also aims to generate revenue by expanding its offerings to working-capital financing and data-analytics services to its retail clients.
+Drawing on its seed-round, MaxAB also aims to generate revenue by expanding to its retail clients its offerings to working-capital financing and data-analytics services.
 The startup will expand its operations to several different cities in Egypt and grow its tech team.

 The company has no immediate plans to operate outside of Egypt, according to El-Megharbel, but could consider expansion in North Africa in the future.

 MaxAB will raise another funding round in approximately a year’s time, he said.
-4DX Ventures Managing Partner Peter Orth confirmed the fund’s participation in the $6.2 million seed-financing.
+4DX Ventures’ managing partner Peter Orth confirmed the fund’s participation in the $6.2 million seed financing.
 Orth will take a board seat with MaxAB.

 Transport-tech focused startups received the largest share of the $33 million in VC invested in Egypt in 2018, according to WeeTracker.
-Research by Briter Bridges tracks 120 logistics and supply-chain related startups in Africa.
+Research by Briter Bridges tracks 120 logistics and supply chain-related startups in Africa.

-In 2018, MaxAB investor 4DX ventures led a $2 million round in Kenya based B2B supply-chain startup Sokowatch, founded by Daniel Yu.
+In 2018, MaxAB investor 4DX Ventures led a $2 million round in Kenya-based B2B supply chain startup Sokowatch, founded by Daniel Yu.

 The companies share a similar retail logistics focus, but the founders don’t appear poised to enter each other’s markets or become competitors just yet.
-“Daniel’s a really smart-guy.
-We meet and talk quite often,” MaxAB CEO Belal El-Megharbel said.
+“Daniel’s a really smart guy.
+We meet and talk quite often,” MaxAB CEO El-Megharbel said.